-Interested stakeholder Comment Response It is questionable that the Program contemplates prioritization of the PES for forest protection in ASP and to consider a possible increase of the amounts just because these are lands not properly expropriated by the government.
+Interested stakeholder Interested stakeholder Comment It is questionable that the Program contemplates prioritization of the PES for forest protection in ASP and to consider a possible increase of the amounts just because these are lands not properly expropriated by the government.
 Clearly, the purchase of some lands does not guarantee a significant impact on the reduction of deforestation, and it is clear that deforestation mostly takes place in private property lands.
 It is also unacceptable that it is intended to allocate a percentage of the mechanism resources of REDD+ distribution of benefits to the purchase of lands in ASP.
 Notes are taken with possibilities on how it can be included.
 The Private Forestry Sector considers that the focus of the Program is institutional, since it seeks to strengthen the PES Program, the consolidation of Protected Wildlife Areas and the control programs of forest fires and illegal logging of SINAC; however, its impact is very limited in private property areas, which is where most of the deforestation and forest cover loss take place.
 It is requested to include activities that generate productive linkages, such as forest management, forest plantations and agro forestry systems.
 As these are the ones that can offer a greater contribution to improve the quality of life, rural development and forest sustainability.
 Notes are taken with possibilities on how it can be included.
 The CCF asks to develop the baseline for the productive sector; therefore, it is necessary to identify funding for this action, without decimating the scarce resources available to develop business models as proposed by the private forestry sector.
 Notes are taken with possibilities on how it can be included.

 Interested stakeholder Comment Response A period no longer than one year must be established to develop a full baseline of the country including the productive actions such as forest plantations and forest management.
 According to the CCF, it is essential to set a clause in the cooperation agreement of the Emission Reductions Program that in the course of a year will be presented as action plans for all the strategic actions of REDD+ including increased carbon with forest plantations and sustainable forestry management.
 Notes are taken with possibilities on how it can be included.
-The CCF considers that the country baseline must be reviewed so the lack of data does not produce wrong estimates on basic concepts such as the identification of areas under deforestation risk to complete the criteria for the distribution of benefits.
 Notes are taken with possibilities on how it can be included.
-The CCF sets that resources to develop business models of the forestry sector should receive priority in Costa Rica.
 Notes are taken with possibilities on how it can be included.
-Small and Medium forestry and agro forestry producers The sector considers that FONAFIFO has made a good resource management and that it also has an executive secretariat with trustable technicians that have tried to train us on different subjects and have periodically informed of the process and their management.
-Additionally, the sector considers that both documents (the REDD+Strategy and the Emission Reduction Program) are proposals, and consider they constitute good input; however, they ask for time to be able to One of the responsibilities of the Executive Secretariat is the periodical information of the progress on PIRs, as well as the strengthening of sectors' capacities.
+Small and Medium forestry and agro forestry producers Small and Medium forestry and agro forestry producers Markowski and the train us on different subjects and have periodically informed of the process and their management.
+Additionally, the sector considers that both documents (the REDD+ Strategy and the Emission Reduction Program) are proposals, and consider they constitute good input; however, they ask for time to be able to One of the responsibilities of the Executive Secretariat is the periodical information of the progress on PIRs, as well as the strengthening of sectors' capacities.
 This document is a draft of the proposal which must receive feedback and be consolidated within the framework of the consultation process that is being performed with the PIRs.
 The process has a period for feedback on the proposals.
 The secretariat will clearly inform the terms for said feedback.